sharmapritika/sharmapritika.github.io/tutorials/regrid.md

 ```

 ### Some points to keep in mind:
+* The variable should be assumed such that in any location within a grid, the values are same.
+For instance, flux density, precipitation, and temperature follow the rule.
+* Use density (g m-2 s-1) variables rather than mass flux (g s-1) as conservative remapping means the area-weighting summary or average.
+For GPP in gC/mon, the rule is broken.
 * the variable type should be *double* of dimensions.
-* run *ncdump -h* on the source file, if the masked data does not show as ``- -", mask the data properly.
+* run *ncdump -h* on the source file, if the masked data does not show as "- -", mask the data properly.
 * The units of area variable are stredians.
 To get the area in km2 use a multiplying facor of 6371*6371 km^2.
 * If the data is fine resolution, use *tempestremap*.